jspecify/jspecify/docs/docs/spec.md

 > [the definition in the Java compiler API](https://docs.oracle.com/en/java/javase/22/docs/api/java.compiler/javax/lang/model/element/Element.html#getEnclosingElement\(\)).
 > The JSpecify definition differs slightly by skipping type-parameter
 > declarations (which cannot be annotated with declaration annotations) and by
-> defining that there exists a series of "enclosing" declarations for any type
+> defining that there exists a series of enclosing declarations for any type
 > usage, not just for a declaration.

 At each declaration, check two rules: